-We are delighted that Virginia State University School of Agriculture has established a blue ribbon Advisory Council to provide guidance and advice to the Dean of the School of Agriculture, in particular, and to the School of Agriculture in general, to assist the School of and services to meet the agricultural education, Extension and research needs of the residents of the Commonwealth of Virginia and as appropriate national and global needs.
-Virginia State University School of Agriculture (SOA) is extremely fortunate to have men and women of such high caliber, from across the region and with such varied background and experiences, to serve on this voluntary School of Agriculture Advisory Council (SAAC).
+We are delighted that Virginia State University College of Agriculture has established a blue ribbon Advisory Council to provide guidance and advice to the Dean of the College of Agriculture, in particular, and to the College of Agriculture in general, to assist the College of and services to meet the agricultural education, Extension and research needs of the residents of the Commonwealth of Virginia and as appropriate national and global needs.
+Virginia State University College of Agriculture (COA) is extremely fortunate to have men and women of such high caliber, from across the region and with such varied background and experiences, to serve on this voluntary School of Agriculture Advisory Council (CAAC).

-We invite you to take a look at the description of the SAAC, its current membership and minutes of its meetings and feel free to provide suggestions.
-The SAAC was formed in 2009.
-We deeply appreciate the commitment and the work of the members as they continue to play a significant role in assisting the School of Agriculture in serving the residents of the Commonwealth of Virginia and of the nation and world, as appropriate; we lift our hats to them and express our thanks and gratitude to them.
+We invite you to take a look at the description of the CAAC, its current membership and minutes of its meetings and feel free to provide suggestions.
+The CAAC was formed in 2009.
+We deeply appreciate the commitment and the work of the members as they continue to play a significant role in assisting the College of Agriculture in serving the residents of the Commonwealth of Virginia and of the nation and world, as appropriate; we lift our hats to them and express our thanks and gratitude to them.